RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

 \subsubsection{Diagnoses}

 Given that the system description along with the positive measurements (under the assumption $\mo$ that all components are healthy) is inconsistent, i.e., $\mo \cup \mb \cup \Tp \models \bot$, or some negative measurement is entailed, i.e., $\mo \cup \mb \cup \Tp \models \tn$ for some $\tn \in \Tn$, some assumption(s) about the normality of components, i.e., some sentences in $\mo$, must be retracted.
 We call such a set of sentences $\md \subseteq \mo$ a \emph{diagnosis} for the DPI $\tuple{\mo,\mb,\Tp,\Tn}$ iff $(\mo \setminus \md) \cup \mb \cup \Tp \not\models x$ for all $x \in \Tn \cup \setof{\bot}$.
-We say that $\md$ is a \emph{minimal diagnosis} for $\dpi$ iff there is no diagnosis $\md' \subset \md$ for $\dpi$.
+We say that a diagnosis $\md$ is a \emph{minimal diagnosis} for $\dpi$ iff there is no diagnosis $\md' \subset \md$ for $\dpi$.
+Moreover, we call a diagnosis $\md$ a \emph{minimum-cardinality diagnosis} for $\dpi$ iff there is no diagnosis $\md'$ with $|\md'|<|\md|$ for $\dpi$.
 The set of minimal diagnoses is representative of all diagnoses under the weak fault model \cite{dekleer1992characterizing}, i.e., the set of all diagnoses is equal to the set of all supersets of minimal diagnoses.
 Therefore, diagnosis approaches often restrict their focus to only minimal diagnoses.
 We furthermore denote by $\dt$ the (unknown) \emph{actual diagnosis} which pinpoints the actually faulty axioms, i.e., all elements of $\dt$ are in fact faulty and all elements of $\mo\setminus\dt$ are in fact correct.